coecms/aus400-cookbook/README.md

 This cookbook provides tools for working with the 50 TB of output produced by the model run.
 It is intended to be run at NCI facilities, either on the VDI virtual desktop or on the Gadi compute nodes.

-The directory 'aus400' contains a library with helper functions for loading data as Xarray objects with appropriate Dask chunking
+The directory 'aus400' contains a library with helper functions for loading data as Xarray objects with appropriate Dask chunking.

+The 'notebooks' directory contains sample analyses of the dataset

+Contributions to this repository of functions or notebooks are welcome

 ## Sample Notebooks